Grsync

 Grsync is a graphical user interface for rsync. rsync is a differential backup and file synchronization tool widely used in Unix-like operating systems.

 Grsync is developed with the GTK widget toolkit.
 Like rsync, Grsync is free and open-source software licensed under the GNU General Public License.

 About

 Rsync is a command-line tool for creating backups in Linux systems.
 It assists with moving files, backing up local folders, SSH tunneling, delta-only synchronization, and so on.
-Grsync allows users to carry out these tasks via a graphical user interface, without needing to learn a complex set of command-line arguments for rsync.
-In some cases, it is easier to backup files with grsync than with rsync.
-Since version 1.3.0, Grsync has GTK-3 compatibility.